meder411/Spherical-Package/README.md

 ### Quick-start with Docker

-A [`Dockerfile`](https://github.com/meder411/spherical-package/blob/master/Dockerfile) is provided for any use who have Docker set up.
+A [`Dockerfile`](https://github.com/meder411/spherical-package/blob/master/Dockerfile) is provided for any users who have Docker set up.
 This file assumes that you have `nvidia-docker` set up.

 To build the docker container, run: